 • 1 tbsp Light/All Purpose Soy Sauce

-• Season both sides of your salmon fillets with 1/2 tsp garlic powder & salt and 1/4 tsp black pepper.
-Rub into skin.
+• Season both sides of the salmon fillets with 1/2 tsp garlic powder & salt and 1/4 tsp black pepper.

-• Heat up a drizzle of olive oil in a non-stick frying pan over medium-high heat.
-Place in salmon up-side-down and fry for 3mins, or until golden.
-Carefully flip over and make space for butter.
+• Heat up a drizzle of olive oil in a large non-stick frying pan over medium-high heat.
+Place the salmon presentation-side-down and fry for around 3mins, or until it builds up a golden crust.
+Carefully flip over and fry for a further minute.

-• Serve salmon fillets over rice, garnished with sesame seeds and spring onion and served with an extra squeeze of lime juice.
-Spoon over sauce and enjoy!
+• Serve with sesame seeds and spring onion and enjoy!

-a) Sauce Preference - 1 tbsp sriracha will give a gentle kick.
-If you want more just add it 1/2tsp at a time AFTER you've mixed everything else in.
-You don't want it to overpower, so just go easy.
-If you find the sauce too sweet add a touch more lime juice and/or soy sauce.
-Soy sauce will add a mild saltiness and deepen the flavour, lime juice will add acidity.
+a) Sriracha/Spiciness – 1 tbsp sriracha will give a mild kick.
+I prefer it this way so everyone can enjoy it, including those who aren’t good with spice.
+If you want more just add 1 tsp at a time AFTER you’ve mixed everything else in.
+You don’t want it to overpower, so just go easy.

 b) Lime Juice Sub – Lime juice works best because it pairs so beautifully with salmon/soy/sriracha and honey.
 It also gives you the opportunity to serve alongside at the end.
 However, the main function is to add acidity and cut through the sweetness of the sauce.
 So rice vinegar/white wine vinegar or apple cider vinegar work fine as a sub.